bvreede/OAmonitoring/README.md

 ### Specify the reports
 #### HOOP areas
+Reporting publication output needs to happen for each HOOP-area (this is the division of Dutch Higher Education and Research into eight categories: Landbouw (Agriculture), Natuur (Nature), Techniek (Technique), Gezondheid (Health), Gedrag en Maatschappij (Behaviour and Society), Economie (Economics), Recht (Law), Taal en Cultuur (Language and Culture).
+Each faculty or department is assigned to one HOOP category.

 You can edit the file `HOOP_areas.xlsx`, in the folder `config`, to contain the names of organization units (e.g. departments or faculties) that are classified under each HOOP area.
 Ensure all names are spelled identical to their appearance in your data.
 (Don't forget to remove the mock data entries here.)